 In British Columbia (Attorney General) v.
 Provincial Court Judges’ Association of British Columbia, 2020 SCC 20, Gudmundseth Mickelson LLP successfully represented the Attorney General of British Columbia in a precedent-setting constitutional case.
 The case concerned whether a confidential Cabinet document must be disclosed in unique litigation involving the compensation of Provincial Court judges.
 In determining that the Attorney General did not need to disclose the Cabinet document, the Supreme Court of Canada was required to address and balance several important constitutional imperatives relating to the administration of justice and the separation of powers between the executive, legislative and judicial branches of the state.

-COURT: Court of Appeal of British Columbia
+COURT: Supreme Court of Canada

-THE FACTS AND HISTORY OF THE CASE
+THE FACTS AND HISTORY OF THE CASE:

 WHY IS THIS CASE IMPORTANT?